aabacchus/uxndebug/README.md

 ### uxndebug
-This is a modified version of uxnasm which operates exactly the same way, but also generates a debug info file when run.
+This is a modified version of uxnasm which operates exactly the same way, but also generates a debug info file when run with the `-g` flag.
 The format of this file is documented in the `uxndebug(5)` manpage.

 ### uxnsolve